Tyro and Square are competing payment platforms with similar offerings.

 POS systems very adaptable

-As the more established brand in Australia’s EFTPOS industry, Tyro integrates with over 330 point of sale (POS) and practice management system (PMS) systems.
-From hospitality and retail to mobile taxi terminals, Tyro has a lot of choices when it comes to point of sale integrations – as long as you use the Pro terminal.
-The Tyro Go card reader only connects with the Tyro Go App on an iOS or Android device.
+From hospitality and retail to mobile taxi terminals, Tyro has a lot of choice when it comes to point of sale integrations – with the Pro terminal.
+The Go card reader only connects with the Tyro Go App on an iOS or Android device.

-Coming from a different angle, Square doesn’t require you to integrate with external software to access competent, industry-specific POS systems.
 Its user-friendly free app, Square Point of Sale, has an all-round selection of general POS features on an iPad, iPhone or Android device.
-There are also industry-specific POS systems (both free and paid) that help businesses zero in on the exact solution they need, including:
+There are also industry-specific POS systems (free and paid) that help businesses zero in on the exact solution needed, including:

 By combining Square’s card terminals and register with a Square account, merchants can keep track of all payments, items, inventory, analytics and ecommerce stats.